Milkdown/website/docs/guide/collaborative-editing.md

 });
 ```

-Keep in mind that apply template multiple times may cause some unexpected behavior, such as duplicate content.
+Keep in mind that applying a template multiple times may cause some unexpected behavior, such as duplicate content.
-So you need to make sure **the template is applied only once**.
+Because of this you need to make sure **the template is applied only once**.

 By default, the template will only be applied if _document get from remote server is empty_.
 You can control this behavior through passing second parameter to `applyTemplate`: